joerg/LabViewGitEnv/README.md

 	--local
 Configures the Repository you are currently in.
 Beware: This does not get propagated through a push/pull.

-You may also need to edit you LabView path.
+You may also need to edit you LabVIEW path.
 To do so edit your LVConfig.sh in either /usr/local/etc or ~/etc and adapt the LabViewBin and LabViewShared variables.
-LabViewBin represents the LabView binary you want to use, LabViewShared represents the folder where to find LabVIEW Compare and LabVIEW Merge.
+LabViewBin represents the LabVIEW binary you want to use, LabViewShared represents the folder where to find LabVIEW Compare and LabVIEW Merge.

-If you can't find those two you may use the following commands to search through your system (replace the "c" with whatever drive letter your LabView is installed on)
+If you can't find those two you may use the following commands to search through your system (replace the "c" with whatever drive letter your LabVIEW is installed on)

 	find /c -type f -name LabVIEW.exe -print 2> /dev/null
 	find /c -type d -name "LabVIEW Compare" -print 2> /dev/null